I think this may expand to more than just my social media, so I believe introductions may be in order.

 The system is essential, and they may want to travel the same way daily, wear the same clothes or eat the same food.
 Change to these routines can be very distressing and be a cause for anxiety.
 Even something such as having to adjust to significant events like widely celebrated national holidays or bigger changes like moving house or facing uncertainty at work can all be catalysts.

 Autistic people may also experience an over or under-sensitivity to senses such as sounds, touch, tastes, smells, light, colours, temperatures or interestingly, pain.
-A prime example may be finding background music which most other people would either ignore or block out, uncomfortably loud or distracting.
+A prime example may be finding background music that most other people would either ignore or block out, uncomfortably loud or distracting.

 This can cause anxiety or in some, even physical pain.
 Many prefer not to experience physical contact such as hugging due to discomfort, which can be misinterpreted as being cold and aloof.
 However, many simple adjustments can be made to combat these sensations or lack thereof.